Rachel Wu (SEAS ’19) Chosen To Present At Google’s Annual Women Engineers Summit

 At Google, I had three major responsibilities.
 First, I identified key issues across machine learning data curation process, leveraging consulting skills to scope, prioritize and identify technical solutions to major pain points.
 Second, I collaborated with Google’s machine learning engineers and Google’s 700+ member Operations team in Gurgaon, India to eliminate inefficiencies in training by building a training platform.
 Third, I created presentations with compelling messages tailored to different audience levels, including directors.

-In July, I was selected out of 60 applicants to deliver a 15 minute talk to 464 attendees from over 18 North American office locations.
 Katie Girskis, the organizer of the Google Women Engineers conference, wanted to highlight intern projects from across Google and selected me to be one of the lightning talk speakers.
 On the first day of the conference, I presented “Life of a Machine Learning Dataset” at Google’s annual women engineers summit, focusing on how we’re putting a price on units of human judgements/expertise more directly than ever.
 For the talk, I collaborated with Google’s Business and Strategy Operations team to calculate data curation costs, resulting in new metrics to evaluate ML training costs.

 Overall by the end fo the internship, my coworkers awarded me 1 kudos and 2 peer bonuses, as well as a return offer.
 At Google, I learned to write code using their internal technology stack, collaborate with departments at a larger scale, and communicate more effectively.
 Apart from working with highly skilled people, I enjoyed making friends with the other interns in Mountain View, and having lunch with Jeff Dean.
 Most importantly, I loved the fact that my code went into production and that my work is being continued even after my summer internship ended.